Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the same time, Mr. Velayudhan also said that about half the world's population is now at risk of the disease.
 He pointed out that cases reported to WHO reached an all-time high in 2019 with 5.2 million cases in 129 countries.
 This year, the world is on track to record more than 4 million cases, depending mainly on the Asian monsoon season.

-Nearly 3 million cases have been reported in the Americas, he noted, adding that there are concerns about the spread south into Bolivia, Paraguay and Peru.
+He also noted that nearly 3 million cases have been reported in the Americas, adding that there are concerns about the spread south to Bolivia, Paraguay and Peru.
 Argentina, which is facing one of its worst dengue outbreaks in recent years, is sterilizing mosquitoes using radiation that alters their DNA.

 The WHO says reported cases of the disease, which causes fever and muscle pain, represent only a small fraction of the global total, as most cases are asymptomatic.
 It kills less than 1% of people.

-Warmer climates are believed to help mosquitoes breed faster and facilitate the spread of viruses in their bodies.
+Warmer climates are believed to help mosquitoes breed faster and facilitate the virus’s spread in their bodies.
 Mr. Velayudhan cited increased movement of goods and people, urbanization and sanitation issues as other factors behind the increase.

 Asked how the heatwave affecting the northern hemisphere would affect the spread of the disease, Mr Velayudhan said it was too early to tell.

-"Temperatures above 45 degrees Celsius (113 degrees Fahrenheit) cause more mosquito deaths than reproduction.
+"Temperatures above 45 degrees Celsius (113 degrees Fahrenheit) cause more mosquitoes to die than to reproduce.
 But mosquitoes are well-adapted insects and can breed in water containers where temperatures do not rise as high," explained Dr. Raman Velayudhan.

 Source link